ocaml/merlin/README.md

     (push "<SHARE_DIR>/emacs/site-lisp" load-path) ; directory containing merlin.el
     (setq merlin-command "<BIN_DIR>/ocamlmerlin")  ; needed only if ocamlmerlin not already in your PATH

-To use it, you will need

-- json.el (available by package.el)
-- auto-complete-mode (optional, available by package.el and the MELPA repository)
+`merlin-mode` will make use of `auto-complete-mode` (available by package.el and the MELPA repository) if is is installed.

 Features
 --------